mariorod98/ObsidianVault/Other files/Interview questions.md

 For me, quality code must be:
 - Easy to read and understand by a stranger at first glance, with plenty of useful comments and following clean code guidance.
-- Whenever I male a system, class or function, I try to make it as atomically as possible.
+- Whenever I make a system, class or function, I try to make it as atomically as possible.
 They must perform just one task and only that task.
-They also have to be
+They also have to be.
+- I also try to avoid increasing the technical debt of my code.
+Stopping for a moment, designing and planning my code before jumping to write tends to produce more lasting and manageable code.

 ### How do you approach debugging an AI algorithm when it's not performing as expected?

+Whenever I have to track and solve a bug.
+The first thing I do is try to replicate that bug.
+If it is replicable, then I can determine what are the conditions needed for the bug to happen and the task becomes much easier.

+If it is not replicable, as sometimes happens when debugging AI, I try to figure out how the bug can be related to a specific system or entity.

+When I have sorted out where the bug might be happening, I use debugging tools to follow the process until I get to the bug.
+Using specific tools for AI debugging is quite helpful here, but if none are available, a simple debugger where I can put breakpoints and watch the variables' states is enough.

+In my experience, debugging AI systems tends to be a slow and sometimes tedious task that requires a lot of try and error.
+So it is better to plan ahead and have a consistent methodology.

 ### Can you give an example of how have you optimized an AI algorithm to improve its performance?

+I am currently working in the procedural generation of a grid world using the

 ### What are your plans for the near future?
 And far future?